Serves 3+

 Even at 140 F/60 C, a 12 hour interval will achieve desirable results.

 Note: While time determines texture/tenderness, the amount of time that proteins spend in the bath cannot be used to precisely MEASURE tenderness–this requires practice and the acquisition of a small amount of skill, explained HERE.
-Once the 12 hours have elapsed, and/or your roast has achieved the desired level of tenderness, shock the package in iced water until it achieves 70 F/21 C. Refrigerate to 40 F/4 C. For more detailed information on the shocking process, click the link HERE.
+Once the 12 hours have elapsed and/or your roast has achieved the desired level of tenderness, shock the package in iced water until it achieves 70 F/21 C. Refrigerate to 40 F/4 C. For more detailed information on the shocking process, click the link HERE.

-180 F/82 C until the internal temperature achieves at least 125 F/52 C–we allowed four hours.
-If preferred, a conventional oven set to 225 F/107 C for approximately two hours can also be used.
+Hot smoke the roast in a pellet grill set to approximately 180 F/82 C until the internal temperature achieves at least 125 F/52 C–we allowed four hours.
+If preferred, a conventional oven set to 225 F/107 C for 1-2 hours will also serve.
+In a 350 F/176 C oven–approximately one half hour.

 Clocks cannot be used to accurately MEASURE internal temperature.
 Invest in a probe thermometer–at least until you learn to approximate the level of doneness by sight and feel.